Wellbeing for Students

 Should an emergency occur at weekends or out-of-hours, supervisors should inform Security (+44 (0)20 759 48910 or internal x 4444) who in turn will involve the College Senior Tutor.
 Should the emergency occur in the lab then the department’s Health and Safety Manager and possibly the Building Manager should be consulted.
 Outside agencies such as the police or an ambulance should not be called directly by supervisors.

 There may be a rare occasion when a student in crisis (and possibly suicidal) turns to you for help.
-During working hours you should immediately inform the Senior Tutor (PGR).
-You can also direct the student to relevant College services.
+During working hours you should immediately inform the Senior Tutor (PGR) and or call x4444.

 Mental health-related crisis